crackedasphalt/crackedasphalt.github.io/_patterns/sailrite-ultrafeed-lsz-1-table-template.md

     - title: Skill Level # A third title
       text: Nobody at Cracked Asphalt is a woodworker and this turned out alright.
 Take your time and watch your fingers. # more text still
     - title: # An extra title just to show nav=true.
 This is where the nav bar (if enabled) will go.
-      nav: true # references a given key in _data/navigation.yml so make sure they match or leverage sidebar.loc=true/false
+      nav: false # references a given key in _data/navigation.yml so make sure they match or leverage sidebar.loc=true/false
 ---

 # Pattern Overview